rancher/os/README.md

 Please refer to our [RancherOS Documentation](http://os.docs.rancher.com/) website to read all about RancherOS.
 It has detailed information on how RancherOS works, getting-started and other details.

 ## Support, Discussion, and Community
-If you need any help with RancherOS or Rancher, please join us at either our [rancherio Google Groups](https://groups.google.com/forum/#!forum/rancherio) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.
+If you need any help with RancherOS or Rancher, please join us at either our [Rancher forums](http://forums.rancher.com) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.

-Please submit any **RancherOS** bugs, issues, and feature requests to [rancherio/os](//github.com/rancherio/os/issues).
+Please submit any **RancherOS** bugs, issues, and feature requests to [rancher/os](//github.com/rancher/os/issues).

-Please submit any **Rancher** bugs, issues, and feature requests to [rancherio/rancher](//github.com/rancherio/rancher/issues).
+Please submit any **Rancher** bugs, issues, and feature requests to [rancher/rancher](//github.com/rancher/rancher/issues).

 #License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)